courtneyjchen/courtneyjchen/README.md

 <img src="images/auction_simulator.png" alt="Auction" width="250" align="left" style="margin-right:20px;"/>

 ### Python Auction Simulator
 In this project, I developed an object-oriented ad auction simulator in Python to model a second-price auction environment.
-Bidders use an epsilon-greedy strategy with exponential decay to balance exploring click behavior and exploiting profitable users.
-My strategy proved successful in competition by applying this simple yet effective reinforcement learning framework.
+Bidders use an epsilon-greedy strategy with exponential decay to balance exploration of user click behavior and exploitation to maximize profit.
+My strategy proved successful in the competition by applying this simple yet effective reinforcement learning framework.

 ## 👩🏻‍💻 About Me